Neurons and Support Cells

 Choroid plexus is the source for cerebrospinal fluid (CSF).
 CSF is actively secreted by the ependymal cells of choroid plexus and (like aqueous humor in the eye) accumulates at a steady rate even if drainage points become occluded.

 This is one of three sites associated with the nervous system where a special fluid is produced by a unique tissue, with this fluid needing an outlet elsewhere to avoid buildup of pressure.
-(The other two sites are the aqueous humor of the eye, produced by ciliary processes and drained through the canal of Schlemm; and the endolymph of the ear, produced by stria vascularis and drained through the endolymphatic sac.)
+(The other two sites are the eye and the inner ear.
+In the eye, aqueous humor secreted by ciliary processes is drained through the canal of Schlemm.
+In the ear, endolymph secreted by stria vascularis is drained through the endolymphatic sac.)
 In each of these sites, an imbalance between production and drainage can cause neurological symptoms.

 In composition, CSF differs considerably from blood.
 Although osmolarity and sodium concentrations are similar in blood and CSF, CSF has somewhat more chloride; less potassium, calcium, magnesium and glucose; much less protein, and practically no white blood cells.
 For specific values as wells as alterations in disease, see Kandel et al., 4th edition, Appendix B, especially pp. 1295-1299.